-Requirement: College readiness requires writing skills through Advanced Composition (TPS Grade 10+).
+Requirement: College readiness requires writing skills through English 4 (TPS Grade 10+).

 Caution: Many high school English programs are light on writing instruction past the grade 9 level.
 Good writing is a skill that can be systematically taught and improved into college.

-Go to the English tab in the Subject Catalog to start planning your English courses, then return to the Academic Planning Guide when you’re ready for the next subject.
+Go to the English tab to start planning your English Language Arts courses, then return to the Academic Planning Guide when you’re ready for the next subject.

 Step 3 – Build a strong full-scope conceptual Math foundation.

 Learning Math is about more than the equations — it’s about developing the thinking skills that come from conceptual math problem-solving.

 - Analytical thinking skills are required for success in all fields.

 - Besides Math and Science courses, Humanities and Social Science courses also require analytical thinking skills.
 The “analytical essay” or “position paper” is the basic component of education and business communication.